Carpal Tunnel is a nasty condition affecting one nerve in the wrist. So let’s take a look at what it is, and where it came from.

 Now follow the nerve line through these structures and work out what you need to strengthen and what you need to loosen to offload this nerve.

 Then write it all up in your CPD logbook.
-For your FREE Reinge Education logbook, click here and sign up to our newsletter.
+Click here for your FREE Reinge Education logbook,

 Reinge Education provide CPD courses for therapists and trainers across the country, these are in both an online format and in face to face workshops.
 Our unique combination of knowledge allows us to provide a fresh approach, looking at how anatomy affects function within the body, merging therapy and sports science to give a unique perspective.